 Why are people into it?

 The practice has gained more popularity due to adoption from everyone from runners with injuries to the NFL for its pain relief, hastened recovery, improvements in functional movement, and the uptick of courses that train PTs to be licensed in dry needling.
-It’s currently legal in over half of of the United States, but in both California and New York, it’s outside the scope of practice for physical therapists.
+It’s currently a legal practice for physical therapists everywhere in the United States except California, New York, Utah, Idaho, Florida, and Hawaii.

 “Dry needling is probably one of the most impacting medical techniques to hit rehabilitation and recovery for years, without having the side effects of medications, surgery, and other methods,” says Zylstra.